-At Children’s Hospitals and Clinics of Minnesota, we see amazing every day.
+At Children’s Minnesota, we see amazing every day.
 In the fighting spirit of a 25-week-old preemie.
 In the resilient five-year-old learning to walk again.
 And in the sense of pure optimism we see in every child.

 When you see Amazing, it changes you.
 We see Amazing every day in the kids and families we serve.
 Read some of their stories here.